-You may be wondering what your work at Bobbi Bear will be like, how safe South Africa is, or if you will have time to explore outside of volunteering.
+You may be wondering what your day-to-day work will be like on the Criminology and Law Vocational Impact placement, how safe South Africa is, or if you will have time to explore outside of volunteering.

 While Vocational Impact are happy to answer these questions or any others you may have, it’s sometimes best to hear from someone who’s been there themselves.